Affan-Ahad/Affan-Ahad/README.md

 - 💞️ I’m looking to collaborate on open-source projects related to web development

 Overview:
-8 years of experience in Java along with updated Java 11, Spring boot, Messaging Queue, Microservices and Cloud with (AWS and GCP).
-The wide level of experience in the Banking and finance Domain, Bio-technologies and E-commerce domain using cloud native application.
+5 years of experience in Java along with updated Java 11, Spring boot, Messaging Queue, Microservices and Cloud with (AWS and GCP).
+A wide level of experience in the Banking and Finance Domain, Bio-technologies and E-commerce domain using cloud-native applications.

 Skills
 • Java 8, Java 11 • Project Management • Database design • Spring Framework • spring boot • Hibernate • JavaScript • ReactJs • Microservices • AWS services • GCP Cloud • Kafka • MongoDB • Splunk • Clean Code and Design • Application design • Requirement gathering • Ability to work under pressure